Best Place to Travel in Annapurna Nepal

 Do’s and don’ts in the region

 It is the major confusion that occurs when we go to a new place.
 When we are totally unknown about the cultures and lifestyle of the place we are visiting, it will be very difficult to interact with the locals and gain more knowledge about the place.
-Getting overall information about the place is done afterward but at the beginning, you should know the basic things.
-Some are: Namaste is preferred more than handshakes and hugs, taking photographs are banned in some places, entering some temples are restricted, and many more.
+Getting overall information about the place is done afterward but at the beginning, you should know the basics.
+Some are: Namaste is preferred more than handshakes and hugs; taking photographs is banned in some places; entering some temples is restricted; and many more.

-If you are going trekking, it is better for you to know all the itineraries as it will help you know better about where you are going and what you are seeing.
+If you are going trekking, it is better for you to know all the itineraries, as it will help you know better about where you are going and what you are seeing.
 Your guide will also provide you with the information but it is better to have some self-knowledge.
-Learning the whole language is difficult but some basic knowledge can be taken easily.
-It will help you a lot while going for self-shopping, and other activities.
+Learning the whole language is difficult but some basic knowledge can be acquired easily.
+It will help you a lot while going for self-shopping and other activities.